Simple, powerful, and efficient live streaming software built on Electron and OBS.

 SLOBS_NO_NOTARIZE Do not attempt to notarize the macOS package

 ❤ OBS Developers

-At its core, Streamlabs OBS is powered by the OBS engine.
-We want to thank all of the developers over at the OBS project for their years of tireless hard work, without which Streamlabs OBS wouldn't exist today.
+At its core, Streamlabs Desktop is powered by the OBS project.
+We want to thank all of the developers over at the OBS project for their years of tireless hard work, without which Streamlabs Desktop wouldn't exist today.